turingschool/frontend-lightning-talks/schedule-1804.md

 2. Javascript `this` binding
 3. Javscript function prototypes
 4.  jQuery chaining - the good, the bad, the ugly
-5. Web scrapers - the what, the why, the how
+5. Web scrapers - the what, the why, the how Tim Fischer
 6. Accessibility do’s and don’ts and/or deep dive
 7. CSS positioning - all the techniques, pros/cons, results
 8. Media queries - screens + beyond